basiliscos/cpp-rotor/docs/Design.md

 **Supervisor** is an actor, so it has exactly the same lifecycle.
-It has the peculiarity, that it waits it's children, i.e. supervisor enters into `INITIALIZING` state before any of it's children actors, then it waits until all of its childern confirm that they are `INITIALIZED`, and only after that the supervisor confirms that its own initialization is accomplished (the similar procedure is done for shutdown procedure).
+It has the peculiarity, that it waits it's children, i.e. supervisor enters into `INITIALIZING` state before any of it's children actors, then it waits until all of its children confirm that they are `INITIALIZED`, and only after that the supervisor confirms that its own initialization is accomplished (the similar procedure is done for shutdown procedure).

 That reveals very important property of an actor lifecycle - it is **composeable**.
-In a simple words it can be explained as the following: it makes it possible that whole tree (hierarchy) of actors and supervisors either becames ready (`OPERATIONAL`) or not (`SHUT DOWN`) without any special intervention from a user.
+In a simple words it can be explained as the following: it makes it possible that whole tree (hierarchy) of actors and supervisors either became ready (`OPERATIONAL`) or not (`SHUT DOWN`) without any special intervention from a user.

 What makes it distinguishing supervisors from actors?
 It is the mechanism of plugins.